ksnt/Bootstrap-and-Deltamethod/README.md

 I guess you can install using pip in the same way as Ubuntu.

 # Reference
 You can easily find useful information about Bootstrapping and Delta method from sites such as links below.
-I recommend Efron's articles and books regarding Bootstrap such as "The Jackknife,the Bootstrap and Other Resampling Plans".
-As for Delta method, I think some books on econometrics and mathematical statistics are useful; for example, you can find in a manuscript titled "Econometrics" by Bruce E. Hansen.
+I recommend Efron's articles and books regarding Bootstrap such as **"The Jackknife,the Bootstrap and Other Resampling Plans"**.
+As for Delta method, I think some books on econometrics and mathematical statistics are useful; for example, you can find in a manuscript titled **"Econometrics" by Bruce E. Hansen**.
 The article is free.

 Bootstrap method: https://en.wikipedia.org/wiki/Bootstrapping_(statistics) <br>
 Delta method: https://en.wikipedia.org/wiki/Delta_method